Shad0wPhoenix/hesli/primer.md

 Totally understandable, a fresh world, a new city, it's only natural wanting to see what's out there before getting in the heat of things.
 There are plenty small villages around [Limani](./regions/eshil/limani.md), shrines and temples to explore and learn more about the religions that are intertwined in this multicultural area.

 [Barnabas](./npcs/eshil/barnabasStripepaw.md) and [Ashish](./npcs/eshil/ashishLudak.md) have plenty connections and knowledge in and around the town.
 So, if you're looking for something specific, there's no harm in asking them for some directions.

+## Technology and Magic
+When trekking through Hesli, you will encounter various levels of technology and magic.
+Some communities are more advanced in one or the other while others just prattle on clinging to the old ways of life.

+That said, the technology level will not advance much further than our human world has seen during the very early industrial revolution.
+The use of steam will be very much limited, so you're most likely to see technology from the middle ages.

+As for magic, it.. exists.
+You won't find excessive use and power, similar to the level of technology in this world.
+Don't feel too comfortable yet, because there certainly are powerful magic users just not as common.